mateuseap/Oncase-Challenge/README.md

 npm run typeorm:schema-drop
 ```

-AFter running it, you'll just need to run the back-end app again and the database will be already reseted.
+After running it, you'll just need to run the back-end app again and the database will be already reseted.

 ## 🚀 Front-end